-Intel's quarterly revenue beats estimates

-Sprint Corp, the No. 4 U.S. wireless carrier, estimated quarterly operating revenue above analysts' expectations as heavy promotions helped attract more postpaid customers.
+Intel's results beat estimates; forecast disappoints

-Intel Corp (INTC.O) reported a better-than-expected 9.1 percent rise in quarterly revenue, helped by improving PC demand and growth in its data center and cloud businesses.
+(Reuters) - Intel Corp (INTC.O) reported better-than-expected quarterly earnings and revenue, boosted by improving PC demand and growth in its data center and cloud businesses, but its revenue forecast for the current quarter disappointed Wall Street.

+The world's largest chipmaker's shares were down 5.3 percent at $35.75 in after-hours trading on Tuesday.

-The world's largest chipmaker said it expects fourth-quarter revenue to be $15.7 billion, plus or minus $500 million.
-Analysts on average were expecting revenue of $15.86 billion, according to Thomson Reuters I/B/E/S.
+Intel said it expects fourth-quarter revenue of $15.7 billion, plus or minus $500 million.
+Analysts on average were expecting $15.86 billion, according to Thomson Reuters I/B/E/S.

-Intel's shares were down 3.9 percent at $36.29 in after-hours trading on Tuesday.
+"This is below the average seasonal increase for the fourth quarter as we expect the worldwide PC supply chain to reduce their inventory," Executive Vice President Stacy Smith said on a conference call with analysts.

+Last month, Intel raised its third-quarter revenue forecast for the first time in more than two years, citing improving PC demand.

 Revenue from the data center business, which offers storage and cloud-based software services, rose 9.7 percent to $4.54 billion in the third quarter, from a year earlier.